How does a website or advertisement know where I am?

 This information gathered often points to the location of your ISP.
-However, with more sophisticated systems it may be able to also gather your city.
+However, with more sophisticated systems it may also gather your city.

 Using the above methods geo-tracking can also be done when registering on a website.
 For example, after registering the site may store a cookie on your computer and use that cookie to give you more targeted advertising.

 How much information can geo-targeting get on me?

 The rudimentary form of geo-targeting that obtains its data from your hostname or IP address cannot get anything more than your City, State, Country, and sometimes Zip code.
 More personal information such as your home address, phone number, name, birth date, age, sex, etc. cannot be found from your computer without you filling out a form first.

 Where can I see a web page that shows information about me?